THashimoto27/group-test/README.md

 --------------------------------------------------------------------------------------------

+# (TO BE DELETED LATER)
-# Checklist for presentation and readme report. (will be deleted later)
+# Checklist for presentation and readme report

 * Prensentation: goal, methodology, findings, limitations and potential extensions